adobe/spectrum-web-components/packages/overlay/README.md

 `<sp-overlay>` element will use the `<dialog>` element or `popover` attribute to project your content onto the top-layer of the browser, without being moved in the DOM tree.
 That means that you can style your overlay content with whatever techniques you are already leveraging to style the content that doesn't get overlaid.
 This means standard CSS selectors, CSS Custom Properties, and CSS Parts applied in your parent context will always apply to your overlaid content.

+## Top Layer over Complex CSS

+There are some complex CSS values that have not yet been covered by the positioning API that the `<sp-overlay>` element leverages to associate overlaid content with their trigger elements.
+In specific, properties like `filter`, when applied to a trigger element within which lives the related content to be overlaid, are not currently supported by the relationship created herein.
+If support for this is something that you and the work you are addressing would require, we'd love to hear from you in [an issue](https://github.com/adobe/spectrum-web-components/issues).
+We'd be particularly interested in speaking with you if you were interested in contributing support/testing to ensure this capability for all consumers of the library.

 ## Fallback support

 While the [`<dialog>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) is widely supported by browsers, the [`popover` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover) is still quite new.
 When leveraged in browsers that do not yet support the `popover` attribute, there may be additional intervention required to ensure your content is delivered to your visitors as expected.